Scobalula/Greyhound/README.md

-# State of Project

-Greyhound will no longer be receiving updates, it is now officially abandoned.
-No new features are being added and there will be no updates for game breaking updates.
-It was fun to maintain and work on but I need to move onto more enjoyable things.

 # Greyhound - A fork of Wraith Archon, Call of Duty Asset Extractor
 [![Releases](https://img.shields.io/github/downloads/Scobalula/Greyhound/total.svg)](https://github.com/Scobalula/Greyhound/releases) [![License](https://img.shields.io/github/license/Scobalula/Greyhound.svg)](https://github.com/Scobalula/Greyhound/blob/master/LICENSE) [![Discord](https://img.shields.io/badge/chat-Discord-blue.svg)](https://discord.gg/RyqyThu)

 Greyhound is a fork of the famous [Wraith Archon](https://github.com/dtzxporter/WraithXArchon/) by DTZxPorter.
 It is an extraction tool for Call of Duty, supporting XModels, XAnims, Images, and more depending on the game.
 With Greyhound I hope to ensure updates to the tool for both current and future titles, and bring more features to aid in working with the games.
+This tool is developed to aid people modding other Call of Duty titles such as Black Ops III, and for people producing art such as renders!

-For detailed information such as game support, settings, FAQs, etc. please refer to the wiki: [Wiki](https://github.com/Scobalula/Greyhound/wiki)
+For detailed information such as game support, settings, FAQs, etc. please refer to the wiki: [Wiki](https://github.com/Scobalula/Greyhound/wiki) Work is being done to populate the wiki with information and tutorials so stay tuned!

+For more support please visit our Discord: [https://discord.gg/RyqyThu](https://discord.gg/RyqyThu)

 ## Requirements